-The Model S was recently awarded by Motor Trend magazine as 2013 "Car of the Year."
+Model S was recently awarded by Motor Trend magazine as 2013 "Car of the Year."
 In 2013, most of Tesla's engineering efforts will be focused on the company’s second unit, the Model X, a crossover utility vehicle set for rollout in 2014.

 Tesla is likewise about to commence designing its third vehicle, which is expected to be a volume car that that fetches price of around $30,000.
 Musk said that Tesla needs to stay the course and ramp up production as well as start making the next generation of vehicles affordable.

-Tesla was granted a $465 million financing from the U.S. Department of Energy in early 2010, under the same program that doled out federal loans to Ford Motor Co and Fisker Automotive to develop green cars and advanced batteries, as well as create new jobs.
+The company was granted a $465 million financing from the U.S. Department of Energy in early 2010, under the same program that doled out federal loans to Ford Motor Co and Fisker Automotive to develop green cars and advanced batteries, as well as create new jobs.

 As the world’s all-electric sedan, the new Tesla Model S is considered an evolution in automotive engineering.
 This is not surprising though, as the resulting performance, efficiency and safety levels of the Model S tell it all.
 As an evolution, the new Model S boasts of earning the highest possible safety ratings as well as the longest range of any EV.
 In addition, the new Model S continues to improve thanks to the over-the-air software updates sent from time to time.